Cell fate determination: Cell fate

 The determination of a cell to a particular fate can be broken down into two states where the cell can be specified (committed) or determined.
 In the state of being committed or specified, the cell type is not yet determined and any bias the cell has toward a certain fate can be reversed or transformed to another fate.
 If a cell is in a determined state, the cell's fate cannot be reversed or transformed.
-In general, this means that a cell determined to differentiate into a brain cell cannot be transformed into a skin cell.
-Determination is followed by differentiation, the actual changes in biochemistry, structure, and function that result in specific cell types.
+In general, this means that a cell "determined" to be a brain cell cannot "differentiate" into a skin cell.
+Determination is followed by differentiation, which involves the actual changes in biochemistry, structure, and function that result in specific cell types.
 Differentiation often involves a change in appearance as well as function.

 Modes of specification

-There are three general ways a cell can become specified for a particular fate; they are autonomous specification, conditional specification and syncytial specification.
+There are three general ways a cell can become specified for a particular fate: autonomous, conditional, or syncytial specification.

 Autonomous specification

-This type of specification results from cell-intrinsic properties; it gives rise to mosaic development.
+Autonomous specification is a mechanism in which embryonic cells develop according to intrinsic, inherited instructions rather than external signals.
+This type of specification contributes to mosaic development, where individuals follow a genetically engineered program.
 The cell-intrinsic properties arise from a cleavage of a cell with asymmetrically expressed maternal cytoplasmic determinants (proteins, small regulatory RNAs and mRNA).
 Thus, the fate of the cell depends on factors secreted into its cytoplasm during cleavage.
-Autonomous specification was demonstrated in 1887 by a French medical student, Laurent Chabry, working on tunicate embryos.
-This asymmetric cell division usually occurs early in embryogenesis.
+Autonomous specification was first demonstrated in 1887 by a French medical student, Laurent Chabry, who observed that blastomeres from tunicate embryos still form expected structures even when isolated.
+This indicated that the "instructions" for cell fate were already present within the cells themselves.
+Such asymmetric cell division usually occurs early in embryogenesis.

-Positive feedback can create asymmetry from homogeneity.
-In cases where the external or stimuli that would cause asymmetry are very weak or disorganized, through positive feedback the system can spontaneously pattern itself.
+Positive feedback loops can also reinforce these intrinsic patterns, converting minor asymmetries into stable developmental outcomes.
 Once the feedback has begun, any small initial signaling is magnified and thus produces an effective patterning mechanism.
 This is normally what occurs in the case of lateral inhibition in which neighboring cells induce specification via inhibitory or inducing signals (see Notch signaling).
 This kind of positive feedback at the single cell level and tissue level is responsible for symmetry breaking, which is an all-or-none process whereas once the symmetry is broken, the cells involved become very different.
-Symmetry breaking leads to a bistable or multistable system where the cell or cells involved are determined for different cell fates.
+Symmetry breaking leads to a bistable system where the cell or cells involved "remember" past signals and commit to specific developmental paths.
 The determined cells continue on their particular fate even after the initial stimulatory/inhibitory signal is gone, giving the cells a memory of the signal.